33 Profitable Businesses To Start With 50k in Kenya

 To start a barbershop business, you need at least two shaving machines, power extensions, towels, combs, a music system, mirrors, and at least two comfortable chairs.
 These items will not cost you more than 30k.
 You can use the remaining 20k to pay rent for business premises and licenses such as health and business permits.

 These items can not cost you more than 30k, and you can use the balance for paying rent and licenses.
+Salon business is the best business to start with 50k in Kenya.
+The services alone will make you rich in a few months of consistency.

 3. A Retail Shop

-You can start a retail shop for daily use commodities with 50k in Kenya.
+You can start a retail shop for daily use commodities business with 50k in Kenya.
 Depending on location, you can break even within a few months.

 When budgeting your 50k, you can start with essential commodities like sugar, rice, wheat & maize flour, cooking oil & fat, salt, tea, soaps, and basic snacks.
 Depending on your location, you should also spare at least 15k for rent and licenses.